syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Dealing-with-selection-changed.md

 ## Selected index programmatically

-Users can set the default value programmatically for selection to be placed.
+Users can set the default value programmatically for the selection to be placed.
 The selection is updated based on the index value given for `SelectedIndex`.

 {% highlight c# %}
 SfSegmentedControl segmentedControl = new SfSegmentedControl();